Is there a sustainable solution to eating meat?

 THE TRUTH ABOUT METHANE

 The finger of blame for global warming is undoubtedly pointed at livestock.
 It is true that all ruminant animals produce methane through burps or passing gas, however methane in the planet’s atmosphere comes from many sources.
-An article by National Geographic states that 40% of methane in the atmosphere comes from natural emissions, with wetlands alone accounting for a third of it2.
+An article by National Geographic states that 40% of methane in the atmosphere comes from natural emissions, with wetlands alone accounting for a third of it.
 Whilst most natural emissions of methane are also carbon sequestrations (they recapture carbon), most man-made sources of methane emissions aren’t.

 Professor Donald Broom from the University of Cambridge has been looking into how beef cattle affect climate change.
 He noted that new research found that “whilst methane is a greenhouse gas that has a substantial global warming effect, what happens after it is produced?
-If it goes into the upper atmosphere, it is broken down after 10-12 years and doesn’t stay there forever.”4 This suggests that the global warming effect of methane has been overstated and new studies by the University of Oxford5 further support this claim.
+If it goes into the upper atmosphere, it is broken down after 10-12 years and doesn’t stay there forever.”
+This suggests that the global warming effect of methane has been overstated and new studies by the University of Oxford (5) further support this claim.

 Methane was only part of Broom’s study, however he did find the following to be true regarding eating meat: “Red meat farmers are being a little more blamed than they should be.
-For the future, we have to reduce greenhouse gas emissions, not keep them at the same level, and to achieve that we, the whole world, needs to eat much less meat and the meat we do eat must come from a wholly grass-fed, sustainable system; the grass and leaves from trees and shrubs that we can’t eat.”6
+For the future, we have to reduce greenhouse gas emissions, not keep them at the same level, and to achieve that we, the whole world, needs to eat much less meat and the meat we do eat must come from a wholly grass-fed, sustainable system; the grass and leaves from trees and shrubs that we can’t eat.”

 While headline-grabbing documentaries try to provide insight into how meat is damaging the planet, they often paint a very specific picture; for instance, images of meat-heavy Texas, which makes up just a small part of the United States’ industrial-scale farming approach.

-If we think about grass-pastured farming systems, which as we mentioned are instrumental in sequestering carbon and which make up only 3% of US farming9, it is clear that the argument that eating meat is damaging can be backed up by examples found in US farming systems.
+If we think about grass-pastured farming systems, which as we mentioned are instrumental in sequestering carbon and which make up only 3% of US farming, it is clear that the argument that eating meat is damaging can be backed up by examples found in US farming systems.

 At Daylesford we farm organically and sustainably, raising all of our ruminant animals on an organic, free-range and grass-pastured system.
 This doesn’t just apply to our cows – even our chickens and turkeys enjoy a life roaming our lush organic pastures, foraging for bugs, insects, worms, fruits and clover throughout their lives.

-In our blog about our organic cattle and why organic farming really is better for the long-term health of the planet, we touched on how our animals make up the full circle of life at our farm – “Aside from the benefits in sequestering carbon, reusing our cattle’s manure allows us to recycle nutrients in the formation of our crops… This rich manure is high in nutrients and extremely fertile, acting as an excellent natural fertiliser for our crops and making up an integral part of our organic farming methods, returning nutrients that our cows took from the soil, back to the soil.”11
+In our blog about our organic cattle and why organic farming really is better for the long-term health of the planet, we touched on how our animals make up the full circle of life at our farm – “Aside from the benefits in sequestering carbon, reusing our cattle’s manure allows us to recycle nutrients in the formation of our crops… This rich manure is high in nutrients and extremely fertile, acting as an excellent natural fertiliser for our crops and making up an integral part of our organic farming methods, returning nutrients that our cows took from the soil, back to the soil.”

 In our opinion, there is nothing wrong with forage-raised animals that nature has been rearing for millions of years, allowing them to grow slowly and at their own pace.
 A proven, sustainable, organic system with the highest welfare standards could feed us all – but that requires some adjustment from both the producers and the consumers.

-We also covered the question surrounding eating meat and the sustainable solution in our film which asked: can we eat meat with a conscience?
-The answer was yes, but choosing better quality is of paramount importance and undeniably better for the planet.
+Choosing better quality is of paramount importance and undeniably better for the planet.
 Unfortunately, as demand has increased, many farmers have been pushed into mass production, meaning standards have slipped to meet production targets.

 In an interview with Today’s John Humphrys, Patrick Holden, Founder of the UK-based Sustainable Food Trust and ex-Director of the Soil Association found that the real issue to our problems around eating meat is “which type of meat is part of the solution, and which is part of the problem?”.